Article by Craig Hamilton-Parker about how to set up and run a psychic circle or Spiritualist Circle.

 The bedrock of Spiritualism is the home circle; from these circles developed the communities that formed into churches and eventually into the modern movement.
 They usually consisted of small groups of friends and family that sat with the common purpose of experiencing phenomena and developing mediumship.

-Some of the best evidence of survival and most startling physical phenomena came from these pioneer groups that sprang up after March 31st, 1848 when two sisters, Margaretta and Catherine Fox, established intelligent communication with a spirit entity which had been responsible for noisy rapping in their home.
+Some of the best evidence of survival and most startling physical phenomena came from these pioneer groups that sprang up after March 31st, 1848 when two sisters, Margaretta and Catherine Fox, established intelligent communication with a spirit entity that had been responsible for noisy rapping in their home.
 Many of these first home circles had no medium conducting the proceedings.

 Running your own Psychic Circle

 I have already discussed the personality traits that are likely to be present in people with mediumistic potential.
-However, when running a psychic circle the most important factor is that everyone taking part are good friends.
-There must be complete sincerity and harmony of purpose among the sitters and each participant are willing to give for the benefit of the whole.
+However, when running a psychic circle the most important factor is that everyone taking part is good friends.
+There must be complete sincerity and harmony of purpose among the sitters and each participant is willing to give for the benefit of the whole.
 There is no place for self-serving egotists.

 Be very careful about who you invite, for it takes just one big ego to spoil it for everyone.
 I have met groups that have made great progress only to disband because one person let their new-found powers go to their head.
 So take time deciding who will sit in the group.
 It is very disruptive to the energy to remove or introduce new people to the circle at a later date.